Protocol

 bulk

 A bulk byte sequence, with exactly the same contents as the request/response message.
+This field will be omitted entirely if there is no bulk component.

 Discovery

 The UDP discovery layer takes advantage of a feature of UDP listeners: not only are you allowed to have multiple listeners on the same port, but they will all respond to an incoming broadcast message.
 Some care thus needs to be taken to make sure these responses do not lend themselves to a denial of service attack.
-Regardless, this feature allows every daemon to create a listener on the same port, which greatly simplfies periodic discovery.
+Regardless, this feature allows every daemon to create a listener on the same port, which greatly simplifies periodic discovery.

-This two-step approach, of contacting the guide process, and subsequently contacting the authoritative daemon, could be avoided if every local daemon caching the configuration of every other local daemon; however, a typical client will cache the response, and discovery is only invoked if the cached daemon cannot be reached, so the impact of the additional inefficiency is low.
+This two-step approach, of contacting the registry process, and subsequently contacting the authoritative daemon, could be avoided if every local daemon caching the configuration of every other local daemon; however, a typical client will cache the response, and discovery is only invoked if the cached daemon cannot be reached, so the impact of the additional inefficiency is low.
 The upside of splitting the discovery into two steps is that reduces the need for consistent chatter between daemons, which would otherwise grow exponentially with the number of locally reachable daemons.

 There are four shared secrets used in the discovery exchange: